forcepusher/YandexGamesUnity/README.md

 Before publishing a new version, rename "Samples" folder to "Samples~" and remove the meta file for the folder.
 https://forum.unity.com/threads/samples-in-packages-manual-setup.623080/#post-4991561
-This is stupid, but that's Unity.
-Not the worst thing they've done so far.
+That's Unity, not the worst thing they've done so far.